 been appropriately dealt with.

-iii).
-The Balance Sheet, the Statement of Profit & Loss Account and
+3. The Balance Sheet, the Profit & Loss Account and the Cash Flow

-the books of account and with the audited returns from the branches.
+account and the audited returns from the branches.

-iv).
-In our opinion, the Balance Sheet, the Statement of Profit & Loss
+4. In our opinion, the Balance Sheet, the Profit & Loss Account and

-Account and the Cash Flow Statement dealt with by this report comply
+the Cash Flow Statement dealt with by this report comply with the

-with the accounting standards referred to in sub-section (3C) of
+accounting standards referred to in sub- section (3C) of Section 211 of

 Notification No. GSR 829(E) dated 21st October, 2003, Government